mcanouil/awesome-quarto/README.md

 - [Making Pretty PDFs with Quarto](https://nrennie.rbind.io/blog/making-pretty-pdf-quarto/) - A blog post showing how to customise the styling of PDF documents, and save the styling into a Quarto extension to make it easier to reuse and share.
 - [babelquarto](https://docs.ropensci.org/babelquarto/) - R package to help set up, and render, multilingual Quarto books (see also [babeldown](https://docs.ropensci.org/babeldown/articles/quarto.html).
 - [Real World Data Science](https://realworlddatascience.net/) - The Royal Statistical Society website, built with Quarto, features a custom design (based on the Lux Bootswatch theme), with a customised navbar and homepage layout.
+- [How to self-publish a technical book on Leanpub and Amazon using Quarto](https://www.brodrigues.co/blog/2023-06-29-book_quarto/) - This blog post explains which settings to use to compile an Epub for Leanpub and a print-ready PDF for Amazon's self-publishing service (KDP).

 <!--lint enable awesome-list-item-->
 <!--lint enable double-link-->